Welcome, Guest.

 [edit] Behaviour

-The primary diet is nectar from mallee eucalypts and banksias but also insects from foliage, bark or whilst on the wing.
+The primary diet is nectar from mallee eucalypts and banksias but also insects and spiders from foliage, bark or whilst on the wing.
 Pollen from eucalypts, epacrids and Mistletoe is consumed, as are seeds, and honeydew and manna from insect-infested foliage.

 They build a flimsy or delicate nest shaped like a cup of bark strips, grass and down, bound with spider web and egg sacs, slung in a horizontal fork or from slender branchlets within dense foliage.